rdempsey/weight-tracker/README.md

 Start tracking your stats by browsing to [http://localhost:5000](http://localhost:5000)

+### Features

+* Track weight, body fat percentage, and three body measurements
+* Add and manage inspirational phrases

 ### The ToDo List

+* Add pagination to the measurement history
 * Add supplement intake tracking
 * Add a food journal
-* Add pagination to the measurement history
+* Add charty goodness to the homepage to show progress
 * Add a predictive model for weight
-* Add a "I am the type of person who..." section and show a different one each time someone hits the home page
-* Add charty goodness to the homepage to show progress